giry-dev/mangrove-docs/docs/contracts/technical-references/taking-and-making-offers/reactive-offer/README.md

 ### Posting a new offer

 New offers should mostly be posted by [maker contracts](maker-contract.md) able to source liquidity when asked by Mangrove.

+Offers posted via maker contracts are called %%smart offers|smart-offer%% - as opposed to %%on-the-fly offers|on-the-fly-offer%% made from EOA's.

+All offers on Mangrove are posted via Mangrove's `newOffer` function.

 :::info